GIfatahTH/states_rebuilder/examples/001-flutter_default_counter_app/README.md

 # Simple counter.

-After adding states_rebuilder to dependencies in the `pubspec.yaml`, in the  `main.dart` file we have
+After adding the latest version of `states_rebuilder` to dependencies in the `pubspec.yaml`, in the  `main.dart` file we have

 ```dart
 import 'package:flutter/material.dart';